dag2226/easierscrape/README.md

 - Returns the head [anytree](https://github.com/c0fec0de/anytree) `Node` of a generated scrape tree

 ## Command Line Usage
-When installed, you can invoke ez_scrape from the command-line:
+When installed, you can invoke easierscrape from the command-line:
 ```
-usage: ez_scrape [-h] url depth
+usage: easierscrape [-h] url depth

 positional arguments:
   url         the url to scrape